Consensys/mythril/README.md

 ## Issues

-The RPC database sync solution is not very efficient.
-I explored some other options, including:
+The database sync is currently not very efficient.

 - Using PyEthereum: I encountered issues syncing PyEthereum with Homestead.
 Also, PyEthApp only supports Python 2.7, which causes issues with other important packages.
 - Accessing the Go-Ethereum LevelDB: This would be a great option.
 However, PyEthereum database code seems unable to deal with Go-Ethereum's LevelDB.
 It would take quite a bit of effort to figure this out.
-- IPC might allow for faster sync then RPC - haven't tried it yet.

 I'm writing this in my spare time, so contributors would be highly welcome!